ualbertalib/can-link/README.md

 The main search form is in Search.js .
 The form uses [React Hook Form](https://react-hook-form.com) to manage the form.
 On submit of the form, the values from the form are available in a 'query' object passed into the 'handleSubmit' function.
 The form values (the 'query' object) are passed on to src/hooks/useSOLRQuery.js which is a [React Custom Hook](https://reactjs.org/docs/hooks-custom.html).

 useSOLRQuery.js simply checks for each of the form values (e.g., institution, subject, etc.) and if present, adds the appropriate clause to the SOLR query string.
-Finally, the paing params and the SOLR facet query are added to the string, and the string is sent off to the SOLR server.
+Finally, the paging params and the SOLR facet query are added to the string, and the string is sent off to the SOLR server.

 The SOLR response is cleaned up a bit, and the faceting results restructed to return objects with properties that are expected by the visualizations.